 They’re also working with the green colour palate from the business before.
 “We've got the epoxy floor done in the kitchen to be a vibrant green.
 I don't know if that's the best idea, but it looks incredible,” he says.

-Bella Brutta is slated to open on the first week of September at 135 King Street, Newtown.
+Bella Brutta is slated to open later this month at 135 King Street, Newtown.